-In the event that such a request is made, we will review our records to determine what personal information we hold relating to you and endeavour to respond to your request as soon as possible, but in any event, within 21 days.
-We endeavour to ensure the person or company seeking access is indeed the person or company the information is about and, in this regard, we may request that identification is provided before the personal information is released.
+If such a request is made, we will review our records to determine what personal information we hold relating to you and respond to your request as soon as possible, but in any event, within 21 days.
+We endeavour to ensure the person seeking access is indeed the person the information is about and, in this regard, we may request that identification is provided before the personal information is released.

 Once we have notified you of the nature of the personal information relating to you which we hold, we will organise a time for you to view that information.
 However, in accordance with the Privacy Act, we may withhold some of the personal information which we hold where we consider that:

 - in the case of personal information, providing access would pose a serious and imminent threat to the life or health of any individual;